 I made these Passion Fruit Moscow Mules last weekend for my birthday.
 My cousins introduced me to moscow mules a few years ago and I loved them.

 But you know me, always finding ways to add a tropical twist to recipes.
+This is my tropical riff of a Moscow Mule.

 A moscow mule is traditionally made with vodka, lime juice and ginger beer and is served in a copper mug.
 It’s a simple cocktail that tastes amazing and the copper mug is part of the charm of the cocktail.